Within this section we provide guidance on how to submit work including online submission.

 When systems are down

 If a submission point is unavailable at the time of submission a one working day extension from the time the system is restored is to be provided to all students affected.
-Digital Technology Services will place a standard message on Blackboard and Faculty Student Services teams will contact students with further details.
+Digital Technology Services will place a standard message on Blackboard and College Student Support Advisers will contact students with further details.
 Module Leaders do not need to take any action.

 What are the benefits of submitting and receiving feedback online?